 She is an organizational lead: a past-president of regional haiku group KaDo (2015-2018) and was treasurer (2015-2019).
 She is the former director of the Tree Reading Series (Mar 2016-Mar 2018) and former workshop coordinator (2009-2014).
 She is has been a food columnist with the Centretown Buzz since 2014.
 She was a host of Literary Landscape doing interviews with poets on CKCUfm.com from 2013-2018.

 She has been an editor and has done layout and design for Tree Press, Sidereal Press, Wholefullness, KaDo, Noun Trivet and phafours press chapbooks and broadsheets.
 She is a first-reader for Arc (Dec 2021-).
 She has been on the selection committee for the Bywords Quarterly Journal, and on the editorial team for two of their single-author chapbooks.
 Back in the 90s she was on the board of the Valley Writers’ Guild and was their web designer.

 Trainwreck Press, Apt 9, words(on)pages, in/words, shreeking violet, unarmed, Corrupt Press, editions des petits nuages, AngelHouse Press, above/ground, and obvious epiphanies press have put out her chapbooks.
 Pirie has over 2 dozen single-author chapbooks, 4 poetry collections, 6 broadsides, 18 group chapbooks, and 1 short story in print.

-She is a member of the Quebec Writers Federation (QWF), Haiku Society of America (HSA), The Writers Union of Canada (TWUC), member of the Membership committee of the League of Canadian Poets, Haiku Canada, 100-mile network, the Canadian Science Fiction and Fantasy Association, and Tanka Canada.
+She is a member of the Quebec Writers Federation (QWF), Haiku Society of America (HSA), The Writers Union of Canada (TWUC), Haiku Canada, a member of the Membership committee of the League of Canadian Poets, and member of the 100-mile network, the Canadian Science Fiction and Fantasy Association, and Tanka Canada.
 From 2014-2021 she wrote the cooking column, Planet of the Scapes, for The Centretown Buzz.